jonmaxmore/Botanical-Audit-Framework/docs/PHASE1.6_REALTIME_WEBSOCKET_GUIDE.md

       .set('Authorization', `Bearer ${authToken}`)
       .send({
         title: 'Test Announcement',
-        message: 'This is a test',
+        message: 'This is a test'
       })
       .end();
   });